microsoft/Partner-Center-DotNet-Samples/sdk/README.md

 The following settings must be updated, so that each scenario functions as expected

 - **ApplicationId**: Your Azure Active Directory application identifier, used for authentication
+- **Domain**: The Azure Active Directory domain where the Azure AD application was created

 Do not change the following configurations